General Education

 General Education Areas

-People & Cultural Awareness - Includes the ability to develop a broad understanding of linguistic, political, social, environmental, religious, and economic systems; to attain skills to function effectively as responsible, ethical community members; and to learn to value, respect, and critique the aesthetic and creative process.
+People & Cultural Awareness - Develops a broad understanding of linguistic, political, social, environmental, religious, and economic systems.
+It incorporates adopting skills and habits of mind for civic responsibility and activity, and learning to respect and critique aesthetic and creative processes.

 General Education Requirements by Degree